Department: Department of Inorganic and Analytical Chemistry

 General description of my project

-Skin keratinocytes are the main components of the epidermis.
+Skin keratinocytes are the essential building blocks of the epidermis.
 These cells are constantly exposed to external physical and chemical factors that may cause oxidative stress and inflammation.
 We are looking for new cytoprotective compounds, especially from the group of compounds of plant origin.
-An example of such compound is cannabidiol (CBD) that is an antioxidant, anti-inflammatory compound from Cannabis sativa.
-It is important to check whether cannabidiol can prevent the metabolic effects of keratinocytes exposed to physical and chemical factors.
-Therefore, the aim of this research project is to analyze CBD effect, especially changes in cell membrane conditions, in keratinocyte cell culture which is exposed to physical and chemical environmental factors .
+An example of such compound is cannabidiol (CBD) that is an antioxidant, anti-inflammatory compound derived from Cannabis sativa.
+It is important to determine whether cannabidiol can prevent the metabolic effects of keratinocytes exposed to physical and chemical factors.
+Therefore, the aim of this research project is to analyse the CBD effect, especially in terms of changes in cell membrane conditions, in keratinocyte cell culture which is exposed to physical and chemical environmental factors .

-In M.Sc project, Potential glycosylation profile was studied for human telomerase catalitic subunit (hTERT) in hepatocellular carcinoma and neuroblastoma cell lines experimentally.
-Additionally, potentional glycosylation and phosphorylation sites were demostrated in telomerase catalitic subunit amino acid sequences that are from other species with bioinformatic methods and, all data was compared.
+In my MSc project, I conducted experimental studies of the potential glycosylation profile for human telomerase catalitic subunit (hTERT) in hepatocellular carcinoma and neuroblastoma cell lines.
+Additionally, potentional glycosylation and phosphorylation sites were demostrated using bioinformatic methods in telomerase catalitic subunit amino acid sequences from other species, and the entire output was subject to comparative analysis.

-Now, Proteomics, metabolomics and lipidomics approaches are interesting area with the concept of oxidative stress.
+Proteomics, metabolomics and lipidomics-specific approaches are interesting alternatives for handling oxidative stress.